 \subsection{Scalability Analysis}

-To further evaluate the scalability of the proposed CRS framework, we scale the backbone model to larger sizes, including 1.7B and 4B parameters, and report the results on the Fashion-27K dataset in Table~\ref{tab:scale}.
-As the reasoning capacity of the backbone increases with model size, the overall performance of CRS continues to improve across all evaluation metrics, effectively validating the scalability of the proposed framework.
+To further evaluate the scalability of the proposed CRS framework, we increase the backbone model size to larger configurations with 1.7B and 4B parameters and report the corresponding results on the Fashion-27K dataset in Table~\ref{tab:scale}.
+As the model capacity grows, the reasoning capability of the backbone is correspondingly enhanced, leading to consistent performance improvements across all evaluation metrics.
+These results demonstrate that CRS effectively benefits from larger backbone models and validate the strong scalability of the proposed framework.